JulienGAMartin/JulienGAMartin.github.io/content/fr/home/welcome.md

 widget: hero  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
-title: "Recherche en Écologie évolutive"
+title: "Recherche en Écologie Évolutive"
-subtitle: "M.A.D lab"
+subtitle: "Le M.A.D lab"
-hero_media: YBmarmot.jpg
+hero_media: MADlabLogoFull.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'